 Another reason the environment is so important is because it is a source of natural beauty.
 People enjoy nature for recreation, sports such as skiing in snow or rafting, and tourism according to TEEB.
 Nature is considered necessary for proper physical and mental health too, according to the University of Minnesota.
 Unfortunately the planet is in danger.
 Many species of animals and plants are nearing extinction, and more and more beautiful, open spaces are disappearing as new buildings and factories are built.

 When any ecosystem is off kilter, it impacts the entire planet.
 All the environmental problems that exist have far-reaching implications for the health of the planet and its inhabitants.

 Threat of Environmental Degradation

-The deterioration of the environment, often referred to as environmental degradation, threatens the earth's natural resources such as our clean water supply, fossil fuels for energy and food supply.
-Many of these resources are nonrenewable so when they run out we will be forced to find new alternatives.
+The deterioration of environment, often referred to as environmental degradation, threatens the earth's natural resources such as clean water supply, fossil fuels for energy, and food supply.
+This also occurs when resources are over-exploited and leads to a disruption in normal functioning in an area.

 Global warming caused by climate change can result in a rise in sea levels submerging coastal land, and thereby reducing and harming habitats of animals living by the coast as well as human settlements, explains the Department of Ecology in Washington State.
 Global warming also melts polar caps and endangers polar bears and other arctic wildlife; furthermore, the ice caps keep the earth cooler by reflecting solar light back, according to World Wide Fund for Nature.

 Moreover, global warming will decrease biodiversity, extreme weather events, ocean acidification and bleaching of coral reefs and affect the food chain according to the Harvard School of Public Health.
 Climate change is one of the biggest challenges the world has to deal with, and everybody can contribute in fighting global warming.